-The Singapore companies in the Group make contributions to the Central Provident Fund Scheme ("CPF") in Singapore, a defined contribution pension scheme.
-Contributions to the CPF are recognised as an expense in the statement of profit or loss in the period in which the related service is performed.
+The Group's subsidiaries in Singapore and Malaysia make contributions to the Central Provident Fund Scheme ("CPF") in Singapore and the Employees Provident Fund ("EPF") in Malaysia, respectively.
+Both CPF and EPF are defined contribution pension schemes.
+Contributions to the CPF and EPF are recognised as an expense in the statement of profit or loss in the period in which the related service is performed.

-(ag) Borrowing costs
+(af) Borrowing costs